DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

-## Artist-/designer-run projects: Badlands, KYUR8, artists ebooks
+## Artist-/designer-run projects: Badlands Unlimited, KYUR8, artists ebooks

 In the last couple of years, there have been first attempts to create only small presses and book download stores for [artists' and designer's books](#artistdesigner-book): writer, artist and publisher, James Bridle (who coined the term 'new aesthetics') created the website 'artistsebooks.org' with freely downloadable EPUB files by experimental writers and artists.
 American contemporary artist and designer Paul Chan initiated the more commercial online press Badlands Unlimited that sells artist-made visual electronic books that are proprietary to the iPad and Apple's iBooks platform.
 The iPhone/iPad app 'KYUR8' (slang riff on 'curate') invites artists' to quickly make their own electronic visual zines using page templates and user's cell phone photo collections.
 Other examples are [http://www.gauss-pdf.com](http://www.gauss-pdf.com), a publisher of digital and print works and [http://trollthread.tumblr.com](http://trollthread.tumblr.com), a collective of poets that produces publications available for download in PDF or purchase as print on demand volumes.